Combining Conjugate and Intuitive Training Methods

 However, it's important to note that combining these methods requires a certain level of experience and knowledge of both approaches.
 Athletes should also pay close attention to their body and adjust training as needed to avoid burnout and injury.

-In summary, combining conjugate training and intuitive training methods can offer a balanced approach to strength training that incorporates both structure and flexibility.
+Combining conjugate training and intuitive training methods can offer a balanced approach to strength training that incorporates both structure and flexibility.
 By using the conjugate method as a framework for training, but with the flexibility to adjust based on how you feel, athletes can experience the benefits of both approaches.
 However, proper knowledge and experience are required, and athletes should always prioritize safety and listen to their bodies.

 Previous